itfouzar-cpu/04092025first-try/README.md

 This is a Next.js e-commerce application built with Firebase Studio.
 It features product listings, a shopping cart, and an augmented reality (AR) product viewer.

-This project was bootstrapped and developed with the help of a Google AI assistant.
+This project was bootstrapped and developed by F.FOUZAR.